What is Anxiety?

 Depression has a variety of symptoms, such as loss of energy, loss of interest in activities and in life, sadness, loss of appetite and weight, difficulty concentrating, self-criticism, feelings of hopelessness, physical complaints, withdrawal from other people, irritability, difficulty making decisions, and suicidal thinking.
 Most depressed people feel anxious as well.
 They often feel worried, nauseated, dizzy, and sometimes have hot and cold flashes, blurred vision, racing heartbeat, and sweating.

-We Utilize 4 Therapeutic Models
+We Utilize 4 Therapeutic Models in Anxiety & Depression Therapy

 The Cognitive Model